smitajit/logtrics/README.md

 # logtrics
-Applicaton to genrate mertrics from logs.
+application to read, aggregate, notify and generate metrics based on logs.

 ### configuration
 ```Usage: